seqscope/NovaScope/docs/getting_started/access_data.md

 ```

 * Deep Liver Section Dataset : [Link to Deep Blue Data](http://deepblue.lib.umich.edu/data/concern/data_sets/2227mq44w)
-  - Note that this dataset contains only additional 2nd-seq FASTQ files in addition to the Shallow Liver Section Dataset.
+  * Note that this dataset only contains additional 2nd-seq FASTQ files, beyond those included in the Shallow Liver Section Dataset.

-Using the above URL, you can download additional 2nd-seq FASTQ files, either using browser or Globus.
+  * Using the above URL, you can download additional 2nd-seq FASTQ files, either using browser or Globus.